openvisionapi/ova-server/Readme.md

 The following instructions detail how to set up the ova-server.
 For information regarding the ova-client and a quick demo of the API functionality, visit [ova-client](https://github.com/openvisionapi/ova-client).

+You need to have [just](https://github.com/casey/just) installed in your system.

 ### Installation

-1. Set up a local environment using TensorFlow Lite as the backend framework.
+1. Set up a local environment using TensorFlow as the backend framework.

 ```
-$ make setup-tensorflow-lite
+$ just setup-tensorflow
 ```

 > See [documentation](https://openvisionapi-documentation.readthedocs.io/en/latest/) for a list of supported deep learning frameworks.